 | Long stay or project | 2-3 weeks | 5-10 GB |

-If you run out of data, you can top up the same eSIM without installing anything new.
-To better calculate your case, check this guide on how much data you need for travel according to your usage.
+If you run out of data, you can recharge the same eSIM without installing anything new.
+To avoid running out or overspending on GB, check this guide on how to save data on your travel eSIM and adjust the plan to your actual consumption pace.

-How to activate your eSIM in one minute
+How to activate your eSIM in a minute

-You get the entire process sorted before taking your flight.
+You complete the entire process before boarding your flight.
 In four steps:

-- Purchase your eSIM for Liberia and receive the QR code by email instantly.
+- Purchase your eSIM for Liberia and receive the QR code instantly via email.

-- Label the eSIM (e.g., "Liberia") to differentiate it from your Spanish line.
+- Label the eSIM (e.g., "Liberia") to distinguish it from your Spanish line.

 - Upon landing in Monrovia, select it as your data line and activate roaming for that profile.

-Installation is done before traveling; the actual activation occurs upon arrival, in one minute.
-If this is your first eSIM, this step-by-step guide on how to install an eSIM makes it clear.
+Installation is done before traveling; actual activation happens upon arrival, in a minute.
+If it's your first eSIM, this step-by-step guide on how to install an eSIM makes it clear.

 eSIM vs. roaming and local SIM

 In a destination like Liberia, alternatives to eSIM have clear drawbacks.
-Roaming with your Spanish plan is charged as international: easily €10-20 per day or more, with the risk of an uncontrolled bill.
-A local SIM is cheap, but finding, registering, and setting it up in Monrovia right after arrival is neither convenient nor fast.
+Roaming with your Spanish plan is billed as international: easily €10-20 per day or more, with the risk of an uncontrolled bill.
+A local SIM is cheap, but finding, registering, and setting it up in Monrovia upon arrival is neither convenient nor quick.

-The eSIM gives you a fixed price, purchased online from home, without document registration, and without depending on local infrastructure as soon as you land.
+The eSIM gives you a fixed price, purchased online from home, without document registration and without depending on local infrastructure as soon as you land.
 It is the safest option for a country with underdeveloped tourism.
-If you want details on why roaming skyrockets outside Europe, see our comparison of eSIM vs. roaming.
+If you want details on why roaming charges skyrocket outside Europe, see our comparison of eSIM versus roaming.
 You arrive connected and with your bill under control.

 Practical tips for connecting in Liberia

-Traveling through Liberia with a stable connection requires some habits, especially if you leave Monrovia:
+Traveling in Liberia with a stable connection requires certain habits, especially if you venture outside Monrovia:

-- Download offline maps of your routes before leaving the capital; on the road, the signal often drops.
+- Download offline maps of your routes before leaving the capital; the signal frequently drops on the road.

-- Share data with your team or tablet using the hotspot, without the need for another eSIM.
+- Share data with your team or tablet using the hotspot, without needing another eSIM.

 - WhatsApp for everything: it's the cheapest way to stay in touch, both locally and with home.

-- Take care of your battery: with frequent power outages, a power bank is almost essential.
+- Battery care: with frequent power outages, a power bank is almost essential.

 Frequently asked questions